 Optimizing CSS and JS

 But, in terms of practical performance benefits, it's usually more important to make sure you have as few files transferred between your server and a user's computer as possible.
-Many sites have 20+ files to serve for a first time visitor—it would be better if there were only a few files, because each file means more overhead and delay before all the files are downloaded.
+Many sites have 20+ files to serve for a first time visitor—it would be better if there were only a few files at most, because each file means more overhead and delay before all the files are downloaded.

 Many modern themes for websites have images included via the site's CSS files as backgrounds, icons, etc. If this is the case, Drupal's CSS Embedded Images module is extremely helpful (in tandem with the CSS Aggregation setting).
 It will embed the image data in your site's CSS files, so the browser doesn't have to download all the extra images separately.